-- You are all about the feel of memory foam.
-The core of the GhostPillow is gel memory foam and it does have that “sinking in” feel that is characteristic of memory foam.
-It’s also about a 5/10 on the firmness scale, so more likely than not your head will sink fairly far down into the pillow.
+- Sleepers who prefer the contouring feel of memory foam.
+The core of the GhostPillow is gel memory foam that upholds the classic “sinking in” feel that is characteristic of memory foam.
+It’s on the plusher side – about a 5/10 on the firmness scale – so sleepers can anticipate their heads to sink fairly far into the pillow.

-- You find the scent of lavender soothing.
-The GhostPillow has an added scent of lavender that you may notice when you unpack the box.
-The company says it should dissipate over time.
-Based on reviews I looked at, some customers find it relaxing and others with a more sensitive nose may have a harder time with it, especially sleeping on your side.
+- Those who find the scent of lavender soothing.
+The GhostPillow has an added scent of lavender is noticeable the minute the box is opened.
+GhostBed says it should dissipate over time; based on reviews I looked at, some customers find it relaxing, while others with a more sensitive sense of smell may find the feature more challenging to overcome.

-- You like the feel of latex.
-The Bear pillow is filled with a solid piece of Loft-X foam, which is a combination of memory foam and latex foam.
-To me, it responds more like a latex pillow, with a bouncier (and lighter) overall feel and responds nearly automatically to any touch.
-However, it retains some density and weight like a memory foam pillow would.
+- People who prefer the bouncy resilience of latex.
+The core of the Bear pillow is a solid piece of Loft-X foam, which is essentially a proprietary combination of memory foam and latex foam.
+Based on my experience, it responds more like a latex pillow, with a springier (and lighter) overall feel and responds nearly automatically to any touch.
+However, it retains some density and weight as a memory foam pillow would.

-- You want size options.
-The GhostPillow comes in just a Queen size but the Bear pillow offers a Queen option and a King option.
+- Shoppers who want size options.
+The GhostPillow comes in just a Queen size but the Bear pillow offers a Queen option and a King option respectively.

 - People who tend to sleep hot.
 Hot sleepers can find foam pillows challenging because of their tendency to trape heat; however, both of these pillows are designed with cooling features.
-They both have ventilated/aerated cores that promote airflow.
-The GhostPillow has proprietary Phase Change Material (PCM) an innovative cooling technology that will draw heat away from the head in an effort to regulate a person’s body temperature.
+Both pillows have ventilated and/or aerated cores that promote airflow from within.
+In addition, the GhostPillow has proprietary Phase Change Material (PCM) an innovative cooling technology that will draw heat away from the head in an effort to regulate a person’s body temperature.
 The Bear pillow is made with Double Ice Fabric that’s woven with a fabric marketed as “cool yarn” – it provides a cool-to-the-touch feel to the cover.

-- You sleep on your back or your side.
-There are a couple things that make these pillows better for side and back sleepers over stomach sleepers.
+- Back and/or side sleepers.
+There are a couple of things that make these pillows better for side and back sleepers over stomach sleepers.
 First, they feature 5″ and 5.5″ height profiles, which tend to be too tall for stomach sleepers.
 Secondly, they’re both filled with solid pieces of foam that won’t change shape and won’t fall flat (for a long time, at least).
 While the GhostPIllow may be plusher than the Bear pillow, both are better suited for back and side sleeping.